Two Austin men running 100 miles to raise money for people experiencing homelessness

 Until the clock strikes 12 a.m., Sabrin and Wagner said they want as little stress as possible.

-"Lots of eating and getting a little bit of sleep in before we start at midnight," said Sabrin.
+"Lots of eating and getting a little bit of sleep in before we start at midnight," Sabrin said.

 Through running, Sabrin and Wagner became good friends.
 Sabrin began his athletic career in Georgia, and Wagner started his fitness journey right before the pandemic.
 While running, Wagner said he noticed a problem in Austin needing attention.